 Percy Wilson was born on November 21, 1951 to Robert Lee Wilson of Decatur, Georgia and Lola M. Chatman of Cincinnati.
 We can find no account that describes a poor upbringing, but he entered adulthood with criminal fanfare.
 When he was 21, he was charged with unlawful use of a hallucinogen and felony possession of a narcotic.
 By May 1979 he already had twenty contacts with police, including; Resisting Arrest, Obstruction of Official Business, Falsification, Theft, Felonious Assault, Assault, Pointing Firearms, and possession of drugs and hallucinogens.
 When adding sentences separately, one might conclude that Wilson would be in jail until his 50s; but at 27, he was free and living on the 1st Floor of 136 Mulberry.

 He had also been estranged from his family, divorced, and had recently quit his job.
-During the last week in April, Wilson purchased a .25 caliber pistol – he said because in his new job he would be handling a lot of cash.
-He also showed off a stack of $100 bills to neighbors.
+During the last week in April, Wilson purchases a .25 caliber pistol – he said because in his new job he would be handling a lot of cash.
+He was also showing off a stack of $100 bills to neighbors.